 Huxley-Parlour gallery are pleased to announce an exhibition of over 30 vintage photographs from the studios of Auguste Rodin (1840-1917).
 The photographs in the exhibition capture a wide-ranging group of sculptures, including some of the most iconic of Rodin’s oeuvre.
 Highlights include photographs of The Burghers of Calais, Monument to Balzac and Eternal Springtime.
-The exhibition will also showcase nine of Rodin’s bronze sculptures.
+The exhibition will also showcase six of Rodin’s bronze sculptures.

 During his lifetime, Auguste Rodin employed a series of professional photographers to document his sculptures.
 Rodin also enlisted the use of the camera to document the changing stages of his sculpture, from clay maquette to completed bronze.
 He was one of the first sculptors to document this process from conception to realisation through photography.